 Dark matter?
 It's not missing particles—it's the universe's finite bandwidth for maintaining gravitational correlations.
 The measurement problem in quantum mechanics?
 Resolved—measurement is ledger update, and the Born rule emerges from path counting.
 The fine-tuning problem?
 There is no tuning—constants are forced by mathematical necessity.

 Previous unifications always added complexity.
 Special relativity added spacetime curvature.
 Quantum mechanics added infinite-dimensional Hilbert spaces.
 String theory added 11 dimensions.
-Recognition Science goes the opposite direction—it shows that everything emerges from one principle, tracked by one ledger, optimized by one cost function.
+Recognition Physics goes the opposite direction—it shows that everything emerges from one principle, tracked by one ledger, optimized by one cost function.

 Everything begins with the Meta-Principle: "Nothing cannot recognize itself."
 In formal logic: ¬(∅ → ∅).
 This isn't philosophy—it's a theorem provable by contradiction.
 If nothing could recognize itself, it would be something, creating paradox.
 This paradox forces existence into being.